 Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness Scope: Limited to Unduplicated Student Group(s) part of our comprehensive program for every English learner to meet the linguistic and academic goals at their grade level as identified by their level of proficiency.
 ELs participate in Newcomer programs, Structured English Immersion, or English Language Mainstream, based on their capacity to successfully advance in their language acquisition and their academics.
 Support staff will provide specific language instruction through vocabulary and language development to support literacy skills and language acquisition.
 We expect that these actions, which are designed to address our EL and LTEL students' needs, will be effective at increasing our students' performance on the ELPAC and improving their reclassification rate.
 This action is provided on a limited basis. support they will receive from qualified personnel.
 We will also consider input from the parents of participating students to enhance the quality of the program provided.
 1.8 Action: Professional Development to Support English Learners and LTELs Need: According to the CA Dashboard, our English Learner student group was in the yellow on the English Learners Performance Indicator (ELPI).
 We also examined our reclassification rate trend and did a needs assessment on our LTELs.
 Parent and teacher feedback indicated that they support the importance of professional To address this need, we will provide professional development opportunities for teachers to enhance their skills in addressing diverse learning needs.
 This may involve workshops, seminars, or collaborative learning communities focused on effective instructional practices.
 Our English learners will be served by trained EL Paraprofessionals or other trained bilingual support personnel.
 This includes, but is not limited to EL tutors, ELD Leads, support staff, ELD Small Group Instruction, and supplementary materials for the ELD program as needed.
-Trainings could include, but are not limited to developing an EL Tool Kit, implementing effective EL strategies using SIOP (Sheltered Instruction Observational We will monitor progress on this action as it's designed to meet the needs most associated with English learner students.
-Using real-time tracking, student language proficiency and academic progress will be monitored and we expect that the CA Dashboard ELPI, as well as the reclassification rate, will increase.
+Trainings could include, but are not limited to developing an EL Tool Kit, implementing effective EL strategies using SIOP (Sheltered Instruction Observational designed to meet the needs most associated with English learner students.
+Using real-time tracking, student language proficiency and academic progress will be monitored and we expect that the CA

 Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness development to support English learners and LTELs.
-Protocol), and scaffolding strategies such as modeling, building schema, contextualization, and others.
+Scope: Limited to Unduplicated Student Group(s) Protocol), and scaffolding strategies such as modeling, building schema, contextualization, and others.
 Additionally, workshops, conferences and professional learning communities provide information that will build the capacity of faculty and staff to increase student performance.
-We will also consider input from the parents of participating students to enhance the quality of the program provided.
-Limited to Unduplicated Student Group(s) Professional development happens throughout the year at least three times on various topics.
+Professional development happens throughout the We will also consider input from the parents of participating students to enhance the quality of the program provided. year at least three times on various topics.
 There is follow-up with staff who are trained using the professional learning community's model.
 There are opportunities for staff to engage in their effectiveness with each other and share best practices.
 We expect that our English Learners, including long-term English Learners' (LTEL), ELPAC scores, ELPI, as well as the reclassification rate, will increase as a result of the personalized academic support and attention they will receive from qualified personnel.
 This action is provided on a limited basis.